Jermaine0Forbes/Laravel-How-To/readme.md

 except that you need to change the `view()` to `markdown()` for example

-1. first create the markdown file
+1. first create the markdown file.
+The markdown flag will create a folder called `email` with the markdown called `mark.blade.php`

 ```
 php artisan make:mail sendMark --markdown=email.mark